Time for my annual review.

 Land a new job in the first half of 2019.
 So, this one’s going to be tricky since I want to go for a corporate role within marketing, communications, or PR.
 Now, this is tricky because everyone I know thinks of me as the quintessential agency- or advisor type.
 I must get back in the game after my paternity leave and hustle.
 So, anyone looking for a digitally-forward CMO or Head of Communications/PR based in Stockholm — let me know.

 #365photochallenge.
-The idea is to push myself to post a photo a day for the whole of 2019 with the aim to get better at both photography and editing.
+The idea is to push myself to post a photo a day on my Instagram account for the whole of 2019 with the aim to get better at both photography and editing.
 Also, I’m hoping that this will push me to get out with my camera more often.

 - This format is inspired by James Clear’s annual reviews.